 National Alliance on Mental Illness (NAMI)

-The National Alliance on Mental Illness is a grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
-NAMI works in the community to raise awareness and provide support and education that was not previously available to those in need.
+The National Alliance on Mental Illness is a grassroots mental health organization that builds better lives for the millions of Americans affected by mental illness.
+NAMI raises awareness and provides support and education around mental illness.

 Depression: A Love Story